MirandaBillue/First-Project/README.md

-SugarTooth
+# SweetTooth

-A simple recipe finder application for people with a sweet tooth!
+A simple recipe finder application to help people search the web for the best recipes!

-Technologies Used
--HTML5
--CSS3
--JAVASCRIPT
--jQUERY
+### TECHNOLOGIES USED:
+- HTML5
+- CSS3
+- JAVASCRIPT
+- jQUERY
--GOOGLE FONTS
+- GOOGLE FONTS
--SPOONACULAR API
+- SPOONACULAR API

-SCREENSHOTS
+### SCREENSHOTS

+### GETTING STARTED:
+Click the link to see the application. https://github.com/MirandaBillue/SweetTooth.git

-FUTURE ENHANCEMENTS:
+### FUTURE ENHANCEMENTS:
+The ability to get my links to work properly also, the ability to save all your favorite recipes to localstorage.